 There is no single entrance into Death Valley, but there are three main entrances that most people use.
 The first is to come in from Highway 395 at Lone Pine.
 The second is to come up the Panamint Valley Road from Ridgecrest.
 The third enters west into the park from Death Valley Junction.

 There are two less popular but scenic routes.
-The first takes a fully paved low road along Badwater Basin south past Mormon point and the Ashford Mill ruins and into Shoshone.
+There’s Highway 178 which goes north from Shoshone into Badwater Basin.
 The other takes the narrow high road on Immigrant Canyon Road, which goes over a 5,300 foot pass.